apache/iotdb/docs/SystemDesign/2-QueryEngine/4-ResultSetConstruction.md

 `Time -> 1, root.sg.d1.s2 -> 3, root.sg.d1.s1 -> 2`

 Next, traverse the column names in the header, and then fill in the complete result set according to the mapping set.
-Its logic is in the `cacheresult()` method.
+Its logic is in the `cacheResult()` method.

 - org.apache.iotdb.cli.AbstractCli.cacheResult()

-For example, the second column in the example is `root.sg.d2`, therefore the result of the third column will be taken as its value from the result set.
-Repeat the process to fill the results of each row until there is no next result in the result set or the maximum number of output rows is reached.
+For example, the second column in the final result set is `root.sg.d1.s2`, therefore the result of the third column will be taken as its value from the result set.
+Repeat the process to fill the results of each row until there is no next result in the query result set or the maximum number of output rows is reached.